openservicemesh/osm/.github/pull_request_template.md

 Please answer the following questions with yes/no.

-- Is there code borrowed from external sources (provide references if yes):
+- Does this change contain code from or inspired by another project?
+If so, did you notify the maintainers and provide attribution?